dezeroku/homelab/README.md

 2. Set up the workspace with `poetry install`
 3. Get dependencies via `poetry run ansible-galaxy install -r requirements.yml`
 4. Run the `poetry run ansible-playbook site.yml`
+5. (Dell specific) To provision secondary SATA SSD drives (if present), run `poetry run ansible-playbook site.yml -l <host> -t storage-setup`

 Take a look at `inventory.yml` and `site.yml` for supported options.
-Most notably passwords that will be set for the newly created users are obtained from the password manager by default.
+Most notably passwords that will be set for the newly created users and secondary drive encryption are obtained from the password manager by default.

 ## Core cluster setup (homeserver/homeserver_backup)